 Inventory is one of the major current assets of an organisation.
 Hence, the quality of inventory management has a direct bearing on the organisation’s bottom line and an indirect impact on its top line too.
 Let’s look at how inventory management impacts the profitability, productivity, efficiency, growth and sustainability of an organisation.

 There are various costs associated with inventory.
 They can be broadly classified as ordering costs, carrying costs and losses on account of damages, obsolescence and thefts.
 These costs are directly attributable to inventory.
 However, inventory contributes to other indirect costs such as human resources costs and finance costs.
-A good inventory management strategy goes a long way in containing these costs, therefore improving profitability.
+A good inventory management strategy goes a long way in containing these costs, thereby improving profitability.

-Productivity and efficiency
+Improving manufacturing productivity and efficiency

 Growth and sustainability